 The second book is Victoria Bampton’s excellent Lightroom Quick Start Guide, just out in a new 79-page edition which tells you everything you need to know to get going with Lightroom from the ground up.

-[UPDATE (April 2017) – These still work to download the older Captivate 9 trials.
+[UPDATE (August 2018) – These still work to download the old Captivate 9 trials.
 We also now have the all-new Captivate 2019 Direct Download Links!]

 Adobe just announced the launch and immediate availability of Captivate 9, a major desktop upgrade to the industry-leading eLearning and mLearning authoring software.
 In addition, the company is introducing a brand new LMS (Learning Management System) called Captivate Prime, which runs in the cloud and integrates directly with Captivate 9 and other authoring programs.
 Finally, there’s a free new mobile app you can use to create e-learning storyboards on-the-go entitled Captivate Draft, currently available for iPad.